 downloaded from the Data Select service.
 This is done by the

 index the downloaded data.
-This is done by rover ingest
+This is done by rover ingest.
+This

 Ingest - Each block of indexed data is added to the